 Joan: Right, and it’s about looking at what are you trying to convey in a particular performance?
 In preparing the performances, I always think to myself, “Okay.
 Who is going to be there that night, October 13, 2018, and what do they need to hear in order to finding healing and transformation?”

 Joan: I leave it up to the spirits to inspire what to write, how to get that exact right energy of, what we’re trying to say, how we’re saying it.
-For example, one of the ways to do that for this Healing performances was looking up the different Gods and Goddesses of the Rainbow.
+For example, one of the ways to do that for this performance was looking up the different Gods and Goddesses of the Rainbow.
 And you found that wonderful text about the Hopi prophecy of Whirling Rainbow Woman.
-Somehow that just really clicked and it made all of the other parts of the Healing Performance work.
+Somehow that just really clicked and it made all of the other parts of the performance work.

 Aura: Yeah, at first it was just barely mentioning Whirling Rainbow Woman and the Whirling Rainbow Prophecy.
 And then the more we dug into it, the more it was like okay, this needs to be a big part of the performance.